-The Diabetes Advocacy Alliance™ (DAA) and the United States Department of Health and Human Services (HHS), Office of Disease Prevention and Health Promotion (ODPHP), have entered into a strategic partnership to promote diabetes prevention and treatment goals that are part of Healthy People 2020 (HP 202).
+The Diabetes Advocacy Alliance™ (DAA) and the United States Department of Health and Human Services (HHS), Office of Disease Prevention and Health Promotion (ODPHP), have a 10-year strategic partnership, which was announced on November 19, 2012.

-Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
+The Healthy People 2020 program provides science-based, 10-year national objectives for improving the health of all Americans.
 For three decades, Healthy People has established benchmarks and monitored progress over time in order to:

 - Encourage collaborations across communities and sectors;